ChrisWiegman/chriswiegman.com/content/posts/2022-01-21-the-perfect-phone-does-not-exist.md

   - Rant
   - Reflection
   - Tools
 ---

 The other day [I wrote about being back on the iPhone for a year now][1].
 For now, iPhone works for me.
 It isn't my first choice though.

 iPhone is over-priced, closed off and far too intrusive for my privacy.
 That said, I have no good alternative.
 This leaves me wondering what would make the perfect phone today?
 If I could have any features at all, what would they be?

-## The perfect phone is no phone at all {#h-the-perfect-phone-is-no-phone-at-all.wp-block-heading}
+## The perfect phone is no phone at all

 The perfect phone is an impossible wish as to me the perfect phone would be no phone at all?